abeeds/RASP/README.md

   - this will require you to also set `GAME_MONGO_PW`
 - To run the server type `./local.sh`

-## Backup and Restore
+# Backup and Restore
-To backup the cloud database type `./bkup.sh` <br>
+- To backup the cloud database type `./bkup.sh` <br>
-To restore the backup into the local datbaase type `./restore.sh` <br>
+- To restore the backup into the local database type `./restore.sh` <br>
-Backups are found in db/bkup.
+- Backups are found in db/bkup.
 This requires the cloud database password.